FortAwesome/wordpress-fontawesome/README.md

 > Font Awesome 5 Official WordPress Package

-This guide is for developers seeking to use `wordpress-fontawesome` as a package within another WordPress plugin or theme.
+This guide is for developers seeking to use `wordpress-fontawesome` as a package in a WordPress plugin or theme.

 WordPress users should consult the [plugin's description in the WordPress plugin directory](https://wordpress.org/plugins/font-awesome/) for guidance on using Font Awesome in WordPress.